jamesngzy/MSc_Thesis/README.md

 2) Lvl3 :- Class (e.g. A01)
 3) Lvl4 :- Subclass (e.g. A01B)

 For example, Lv3B601980To2010.txt pertains to the Class (Lv3) B60 patent data from 1980 to 2010.
-However, this naming convention is different to literature, and only used for added clarity.
+However, this numbering convention is different to literature, and only used for added clarity.

 In literature and in the final document, the following convention is used: